CLD-Rostock/Christensen_FailureIndex/README.md

 📄 The method is described in the paper (under review).
 If you use this code, please cite:
 ```
-Hach, M., Radtke, A., Weissgraeber, P. (2025).
-A linear failure index for the Christensen criterion
+HACH, Mathis; RADTKE, Albrecht; WEIßGRAEBER, Philipp.
+A linear failure index for the Christensen criterion.
+International Journal of Solids and Structures, 2025, S. 113685.
 ```
 when using this code.